-Originally from China, Mimosa or Silk tree was introduced to the United States in 1745 and cultivated since the 18th century primarily for use as an ornamental.
+Originally from China, mimosa or silk tree was introduced to the United States in 1745 and cultivated since the 18th century primarily for use as an ornamental.
 Mimosa remains a popular ornamental because of its fragrant and showy flowers.
-Due to its ability to grow and reproduce along roadways and disturbed areas, and its tendency to readily establish after escaping from cultivation, mimosa is considered a Category II invasive by Florida’s Exotic Pest Plant Council.
+Mimosa grows and reproduces along roadways and disturbed areas and readily establishes after escaping from cultivation.

-Mimosa is a strong competitor in open areas or forest edges due to its ability to grow in various soil types, ability to produce large amounts of seed, and its ability to resprout when cut back or damaged.
+Mimosa is a strong competitor in open areas or forest edges.
+It can grow in various soil types, produces large amounts of seed, and resprouts when cut back or damaged.
 Mimosa reduces sunlight and nutrients available to desired species because of the denseness of the stand.
 An opportunist, mimosa will take advantage of disturbed areas, either spreading by seed or germinating in contaminated soil.
 Mimosa is often seen along roadsides and open vacant lots in urban/suburban areas and can become a problem along banks of waterways, where its seeds are easily transported in water.

 The first step in preventative control of mimosa is to limit planting and removal of existing plants within the landscape.
 If possible, removal should occur before seeds are produced.
 Care must be exercised to prevent seed spread and dispersal during the removal process.

 Hand-pull seedlings and remove seedpods, if possible.
 There are many native plants that make excellent alternatives to mimosa.
 These include serviceberry (Amelanchier arborea), sweet acacia (Acacia farnesiana), redbud (Cercis canadensis), flowering dogwood (Cornus florida), river birch (Betula nigra), fringe tree (Chionanthus virginicus), American holly (Ilex opaca), and sweetgum (Liquidambar styraciflua).